wearefrank/frank-runner/README.md

 ```

 By default the example configurations in tomcat4ibis will be used.
 To use
-another project create a build.properties with the following content:
+another project create a build.properties in the main directory with the following content:

 ```
 project.dir=Ibis4Example